IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

     /2ca6a304-a717-4486-ae33-1ba6be11a393/re     get    /myapi  https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/d9903f40439f1a268b7dcbac42a389cdde605f3f3bef57f69789be6df438361e/myapi/redirect
     ```

-{% hint style="warning" %}
+{% hint style="info" %}
-If you did not do the optional exercise, your output will be smaller as you have fewer endpoints.
-That is fine for the purposes of this demonstration.
+Note that your listing may have more API endpoints if you tried the optional exercises.
 {% endhint %}

 2. View the OpenAPI Specification for `myapi` using the following command: